 Two differences are important.
 First, the child knows that the objective in taking a Break is a changed heart, and, second, the child also helps determine the length of time spent in the break place, coming back only when ready for a debriefing.

 These two differences between Time Out and a Break change the posture of the parent.
 With Time Out, the parent is the policeman, keeping the child in the chair until the sentence for misbehavior has been served.
 With a Break, the parent is eagerly waiting for the child to return so that positive family life can continue.

 Use the Break for Heart Change

 Sometimes a child’s stubbornness or defiance is obvious.
 In those moments, stop dealing with the issue at hand and talk about the process of how you’re relating.
-“I can tell you’re upset and it’s not good for us to continue until you settle down.
-I’d like you to take a Break and come back when you’re ready to continue talking about this.”
+“I can tell you’re upset and it’s not good for us to continue before you settle down.
+You need to take a Break and come back when you’re ready to continue talking about this in a calm way.”

 For Some Kids, This is Quite Difficult

 If your child comes back without having a heart change, then send the child back again.
 One dad told the story of seven-year-old Belinda who was yelling at her brother.
 “I called her upstairs to talk to me about it and she began yelling at me.
 I told her that was inappropriate and to take a Break in the hall and settle down.